Kyrie Irving fined $50G for appearing at indoor party, breaking NBA health protocols

 KYRIE IRVING 'PROPERTY' COMMENT FROM LONGTIME SPORTSWRITER SPARKS FRENZY

-Another video showed Irving on a video conference call with a New York City district attorney candidate.
+Another video showed Irving on a video conference call with a New York City district attorney candidate and former gubernatorial candidate Cynthia Nixon.

 The point guard has not commented on his whereabouts over the last week or so.
 If he continues to test negative for the coronavirus, he could play in Brooklyn’s game Saturday against the Orlando Magic.